pypsa-meets-earth/pypsa-earth/doc/utilities/monte-carlo.md

 ## API Reference

-See the [Advanced API Reference](../api-reference/advanced.md#monte-carlo) for detailed function documentation.
+See the [Utilities API Reference](../api-reference/utilities.md#monte-carlo) for detailed function documentation.